Get 20% Off Any IPVanish Plan With Coupon Code SAVE20NOW

 Our privacy and anonymity are under assault.
 Net neutrality has been repealed in the United States which means that Internet Service Providers (ISP) can sell our personal information to advertisers or throttle your internet speed if you’re using too much bandwidth.

-I also use a VPN whenever I’m away from home and want to secure my Internet connection.
+I also use a VPN service whenever I’m away from home and want to secure my Internet connection.
 It helps keep my files safe and protected no matter where I am.

 You should NEVER connect to public WiFi without a VPN.
 That’s just asking for trouble.